srid/rib/example/a/getting-started.md

 Finally, add the Haskell source `Main.hs` that wires everything together.
 Notice the following:

-- we use `Rib.Simple` that does the necessary Shake machinary for us -- take a peek at that module if you'd like to customize the behaviour of static site generation by writing your own Shake action -- in addition to providing the `Page` type that distinguishes between a `Post` file and the index (`index.html`) file, which links to the list of posts.
+- We use `Rib.Simple` that does the necessary Shake machinery for us---take a peek at that module if you'd like to customize the behaviour of static site generation by writing your own Shake action---in addition to providing the `Page` type that distinguishes between a `Post` file (i.e., the Markdown file above) and the index file (`index.html`), which links to the list of posts.

 - `App.run` provides file monitoring and http serving on top of site generation.